benjimaclellan/aesop/README.md

-# ASOPE: Automated Search of Optical Processing Experiments
+# Automated Search of Optical Processing Experiments
-ASOPE, or Automated Search of Optical Processing Experiments, simulates and optimizes optical processing experiments.
+ASOPE, short for _Automated Search of Optical Processing Experiments_, is a Python package for the inverse design of optical systems.

 ## Getting Started

-This software will simulate a photonic experiment setup, and can optimize the parameters on each component for a desired output.
-A brief outline of how it works:

-An experiment is described by a directed graph (implemented with `networkx`).
-For now, you define the setup by listing the components as graph nodes, and the connections between them as directed edges.
-Each component has a set type of transformation in either in the temporal or frequency domain, with a certain number of paramters.
-These can be changed, if need be, but it is important to ensure that how the parameters are unpacked is consistent.
-Both the experiment and each component are defined as custom classes.

-The pulse information is also represented as a custom class, and also stored the fitness function that will be opimized for in the genetic algorithm.
+This package aims to design an optical system which accomplishes an user-defined goal.
+A system is described by a set of components, connected in a specific way and with specific control variables.

 ### Prerequisites